department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 ## What benefits can I get?

 -	Counseling to help you decide which civilian or military jobs you want
--	Educational and career counseling to help you find a training program or job
+-	Educational and Career Counseling to help you find a training program or job
 -	Academic and adjustment counseling to help you deal with issues that get in the way of your success in training or employment

 -----